Sol-Client/client/README.md

 - Item physics.
 - Hypixel Additions.
 - OptiFine, downloaded automatically from the official site (open an issue if this is a bad thing).
 - Crosshair mod, allowing you to customise your crosshair, while fitting with the vanilla style.

-Selling points:
-- Replay Mod.
-You will need to install FFmpeg yourself.
-This is completely unaffiliated to the original mod by Johni and CrushedPixel.
-If you encounter any issues, try reproducing them on the official Forge version, and if it happens there, report it on the [ReplayMod GitHub repositority](https://github.com/ReplayMod/ReplayMod).
-If it only happens on our version, report it here.
 - Quick Play Mod.
 Allows you to quickly join games at the press of a button (by default, "M").
 The key opens a menu where you can search for games, navigating through them using the arrow keys.
 If you type nothing, you can see recent games and a categorised list of all games.
 - Customisable launcher servers - automatically detected from the game, with no pinned servers.
 - Better item tooltips - show item damage and more.